Interpreting the Weight Space of Customized Diffusion Models: Method

 \section{Method}

 We start by demonstrating how we create a manifold of model weights as illustrated in Fig.~\ref{fig:schematic}.
-We explain how we obtain low-dimensional data points for this space, each of which represents an individual identity.
+We explain how we obtain low-dimensional data points for this space, each of which represents an individual subject from a broad class (i.e., identity).
 We then use these points to model a weights manifold.
 Next, we find linear directions in this manifold that correspond to semantic attributes and use them for editing the identities.
 Finally, we demonstrate how this manifold can be utilized for constraining an ill-posed inversion task with a single image to reconstruct its identity.